NJ Leaving the Scene of an Accident with Serious Injury

 New Jersey Criminal Attorney & Former Prosecutor

-The Law Offices of John F. Marshall is a criminal defense law firm in New Jersey that represents individuals charged, arrested and/or indicted for leaving the scene of a motor vehicle accident involving serious personal injury.
-Our lawyers are experienced in handling criminal and traffic offenses and our leader attorney, John F. Marshall, is a former prosecutor.
+The Law Offices of Jonathan F. Marshall is a criminal defense law firm in New Jersey that represents individuals charged, arrested and/or indicted for leaving the scene of a motor vehicle accident involving serious personal injury.
+Our lawyers are experienced in handling criminal and traffic offenses and our lead attorney, Jonathan F. Marshall, is a former prosecutor.
 If you or a loved one is the subject of an investigation, arrest or indictment for allegedly violating N.J.S.A.
 2C:12-1.1, a lawyer with our NJ law firm is available to assist.
 Please do not hesitate to contact our office as initial consultations are always without charge and our law office handles these cases statewide including Monmouth County, Ocean County, Union County, Middlesex County, Mercer County, Burlington County, Atlantic County, Somerset County, Essex County, Passaic County, Hudson County, and Bergen County.

 New Jersey Leaving the Scene of an Accident Law

 New Jersey has both a motor vehicle charge known as leaving the scene and a criminal code offense by the same name.
 The motor vehicle offense is set forth at N.J.S.A.
 39:4-129 and the criminal charge is contained at N.J.S.A.
 2C:12-1.1.
 The laws sound similar but there are significant differences, particularly, with respect to penalties and punishment.
 The criminal offense is an indictable charge which is litigated at the Superior Court level and can involve significant jail exposure.
 The statute provides as follows:

 2C:12-1.1.
 Leaving the scene of a motor vehicle accident.